anthony-redFox/grid-layout-component/README.md

 are out of range.

 Any `<GridItem>` properties defined directly will take precedence over globally-set options.
-For example, if the layout has the property `isDraggable: false`, but the grid item has the prop `isDraggable: true`, the item will be draggable, even if the item is marked `static: true`.
+For example, if the layout has the property `drag: false`, but the grid item has the prop `drag: true`, the item will be draggable, even if the item is marked `static: true`.

 ```js